pyrkamarcin/CommonDataLayer/docs/rfc/0022_Materialization_Types_01.md

 Another main difference is that ES allows for storage of documents.
 While currently our PSQL implementation is flat (or to be more specific, it flattens everything to one table), ES can store deeply nested objects.
 It also keeps an index on every field in a document.

+### Array Type
+In ES there is no dedicated `array` data type.
+Any field can contain zero or more values by default, however, all values in the array must be of the same data type.
+In case of Schema definition type it is required and validated by `Array::item_type`

+### Any Type
+Because `any` type still has to be a valid JSON it is supported out of the box.

 # Proposal

 ## Type coverage